ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 * The PPM scheme to use.
 This is to some extent dictated by the previous choices.
 * The minimum "batch size" of reports which can be aggregated.
+* The rate at which measurements can be taken, i.e., the "minimum batch window".

 These parameters are distributed out of band to the clients and to the aggregators.
 Each task is identified by a unique 32-byte ID.